ibm-cloud-docs/cis/cis-cli-plugin.md

 ```
 {: codeblock}

-- For `--type ua-rules` : The JSON data describing a user-agent rule as follows.
+- For `--type ua-rules` : The JSON data that describes a user-agent rule as follows.
     - Required fields are `mode`, `configuration`.
         - `mode` : The type of action to perform.
 Valid values are `block`, `challenge`, and `js_challenge`.
         - `configuration` : Target/Value pair to use for this rule.